heathermeeker/libzmq/README.md

 ## License

 The project license is specified in COPYING and COPYING.LESSER.
+The license for libzmq is LGPL 3+.
+There are two license files, COPYING and COPYING.LESSER, becuase LGPL3 (COPYING.LESSER) incorporates the terms of GPL3 (COPYING).

 libzmq is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published